2020 Festival Participation

 As long as your event adheres to State Government restrictions and incorporates South Australian living artists, please consider registering it.
 If you would like help or feedback you can call the SALA Office on 7077 0011.

-If you wish to submit your registration before the exhibition is ready to be viewed, see this information sheet for your options.
+If you wish to submit your registration before the exhibition is ready to be viewed, you have a few different options.